 Scott Hempling, Attorney at Law LLC, Adjunct Professor of Law

-Professor Hempling is an expert witness, legal advisor and teacher focusing on excellence in public utility regulation.
+Professor Hempling is an attorney, expert witness and teacher focusing on excellence in public utility regulation.

 In the News